 Even though I knew the city, I learnt new things in every place I visited and I didn’t even notice time passing by!

 When I did this tour, the price for a 2-hour tour was 17.5 € per person.
-If you want to try this tour, I invite you to check the price at Tuk Tur’s site.
+If you want to include this tour on your list of things to do in Lagos, I invite you to check the price at Tuk Tur’s site.

 You can book a tour by visiting the company’s site, mentioned above, or else you can call this number: 00351 924 099 144.